I’m doing the dirt on my grit friend

 The upshot of all this is that the fear of a run with grit fiend has made me skive them in favour of the too-easy ones with my neighbour.
 And because these two women are friends, the favouritism I’m currently showing towards my neighbour has not gone unnoticed and has made things a tiny bit awkward between us all.
 Grit fiend doesn’t understand why we can’t all run together (neighbour refuses on the very sensible grounds that grit fiend is too gritty and she wouldn’t be able to keep up).
 These are valid points.

-None of this was a problem until I found myself a month away from a half-marathon and realised I’d been basically fast walking round the woods for the past few months and would need to get a lot fitter to be race ready by September.
+None of this was a problem until I found myself a month away from a half-marathon and realised I’d been basically fast walking round the woods for the past few months and would need to get a lot fitter to be race ready.

 So, you might think I’d take a leaf out of my own book and go back to running solo, but I haven’t.
 I’ve committed the worst kind of sin, and found a third running buddy, who I’m running the half-marathon with.
 She suits me just fine.
 She laps up laps as I do.
 She shares my height and leg length so our running strides are identical.
 She enjoys “quiet time” so we run some laps in total silence while enjoying the perfect symmetry of our running strides.